Geography of Pakistan: International boundaries

+Pakistan shares its borders with four neighboring countries—People's Republic of China, Afghanistan, India, and Iran—while Tajikistan is separated by the narrow Wakhan Corridor.
+Additionally, Pakistan shares maritime boundaries with India and Iran and has close maritime proximity with Oman across the Arabian Sea, which plays a crucial role in its trade and maritime connectivity.
+In total, Pakistan's land borders span approximately 7,307 km (4,540.4 mi), excluding its coastline along the Arabian Sea.

 Afghanistan–Pakistan border

 The border with Afghanistan which is known as the Durand Line, 2640 km, which runs from the Hindu Kush and the Pamir Mountains.
 A narrow strip of Afghanistan territory called the Wakhan Corridor extends between Pakistan and Tajikistan.

 China–Pakistan border

-The eastern tip of the Wakhan Corridor starts the Sino-Pak border between the People's Republic of China and Pakistan spanning about 559 km.
+The eastern tip of the Wahan Corridor starts the Sino-Pak border between the People's Republic of China and Pakistan spanning about 559 km.
 It carries on south-eastward and ends near the Karakoram Pass.
-This line was determined from 1961 to 1965 in a series of agreements between China and Pakistan and finally on 3 March 1963 both the governments, of Islamabad and Beijing, formally agreed.
+This line was determined from 1961 to 1965 in a series of agreements between China and Pakistan and finally on 2 March 1963 both the governments, of Karachi and Beijing, formally agreed.
 It is understood that if the dispute over Kashmir is resolved, the border would need to be discussed again.